Paul Hanagan: Champion apprentice

 Four years into a burgeoning career that had seen Hanagan register scores of 6, 23, and 29 in 1999, 2000 and 2001 respectively, Hanagan became British flat racing Champion Apprentice in 2002, recording an impressive tally of 81 winners, the second-highest total for a champion apprentice in the post-war era behind Lee Newman, the 2000 champion with 87 winners.

-In an interview immediately after winning the apprentice championship, Hanagan was quick to praise his boss Richard Fahey:
+In an interview immediately after winning the apprentice championship, Hanagan was quick to praise his boss Fahey:

 "The title was my aim at the start of the year…I’m very grateful for all the help and support I’ve received from everyone, especially from Richard Fahey.
 Without him, I wouldn’t be where I am today."

-The 2002 season also saw Hanagan record the biggest win of his career at the time on Vintage Premium in the John Smith's Cup at York, leading trainer Richard Fahey to comment "If this boy is not champion jockey one day I will give up the game."
+The 2002 season also saw Hanagan record the biggest win of his career at the time on Vintage Premium in the John Smith's Cup at York, leading trainer Fahey to comment "If this boy is not champion jockey one day I will give up the game."